webdevsalmann/fmaos-beta/CONTRIBUTING.md

 ### Reviewing and Merging Pull Requests

-- All pull requests will be reviewed by the project me.
+- All pull requests will be reviewed by me.
 - Pull requests must pass all tests and checks before they can be merged.
 - Please be patient and responsive to feedback during the review process.

 ## Thank You!

 Thank you for contributing to FMAOS!
 Your support and involvement are greatly appreciated.
-If you have any questions or need assistance, feel free to reach out to the project me.
+If you have any questions or need assistance, feel free to reach out to me.